Saturday, December 20, 2014

 Somewhere, the universe was laughing at me.

 Later that evening, I was on the phone with my sister, and when I turned around there was suddenly a bird sitting on my bookshelf.
 I made an unholy noise, which caused the bird to disappear again, at which point I starting shoving my way through the solid two feet of furniture and assorted crap that stood between me and the corner.
 One of those things was a stuffed animal that made a trilling noise.
 It activated when I threw it, at which point I shrieked, “There’s another one!”
+I was overwhelmed enough I had to hang up the phone.

 When I’d collected my thoughts a bit I realized it was the stuffed animal I’d heard, and I was calmer as I finished clearing everything else out of the way.
 Then I looked down into the dark corner and saw two little birdie faces staring up at me, their expressions clearly wondering why I was freaking out so much.